-New Years UK Honours GDPR nightmare – make sure you are GDPR compliant.
+New Years UK 2020 Honours GDPR nightmare – make sure you are GDPR compliant

 Are You GDPR Compliant?

-We have all come to realise the magnitude of data breaches and the repercussions, from the recent UK New Year’s Honour’s data breach, with so many personal addresses being leaked via a spreadsheet accidentally placed online for everyone to see.
+We have all come to realise the magnitude of data breaches and the repercussions, from the UK’s 2020 New Year’s Honour’s data breach, with personal addresses being accidentally leaked via a spreadsheet online for everyone to see.

 Therefore there is no better time than now to make sure you are GDPR compliant and that you have robust systems and processes in place to ensure you are not only dealing with personal data correctly, but you are storing it securely and you are also receiving explicit consent to hold personal data.